-The 1,119cc Yamaha Super Tenere is a bit of a wildcard here on the list, since Yamaha aren’t really the most famous manufacturer of adventure motorcycles, are they?
+The 1,119cc Yamaha Super Tenere is a bit of a wildcard here on the list, since Yamaha aren’t really a most famous manufacturer of adventure motorcycles, are they?
 That being said, there’s something about the Super Tenere that makes it worthy of note.
 It’s got a nice and powerful engine, a nice 22.2 inch saddle height, and seems to tick all of the relevant adventure motorcycle boxes – but this is really a road motorcycle wearing off-road clothing.
 Sure, it can off-road, and it will, but the Yamaha Super Tenere really lends itself to sealed road voyaging rather than hacking its way along an unbeaten path.

 And since most adventures require a good deal of road riding, we felt that the Super Tenere deserved a place on the list.
 Since a lot of the most respected adventure motorcycles on the market are essentially dirt-focused machines that have been re-jigged to accommodate for rider comfort and sensible road riding, we thought it would be nice to add something different: a road motorcycle that has been essentially modified for a bit of off-road exploration.
 Armed with 108.5 hp at 7,250 rpm and 84.2 lb-torque at 6,000 rpm, the Super Tenere is a great adventure motorcycle for those who need to clock a lot of miles on the road in between off-road excursions.